AS 92016 Annotated exemplars

 Commentary

-This involves consistently demonstrating a range of movement strategies in an applied setting.
+The student has consistently demonstrated a range of basketball movement strategies in the applied setting:

-For Excellence, the student could effectively demonstrate, with intent and proficiency, a range of movement strategies in the volleyball applied setting.
+For Excellence, the student would effectively demonstrate, with intent and proficiency, a range of movement strategies in the basketball applied setting.
+For example, anticipating and responding to the opposition by quickly moving into space with intent and proficiency to receive the ball and create attacking opportunities.

 Excellence